Cappadocia is one of those destinations that every traveler dreams of visiting.

 This empire established the regional capital in Caesarea (today’s Kayseri).

-first followers of that religionwhen its worship was still forbidden by the pagan authorities.
+This environment of quietness and difficult access favored the settlement here of the first followers of that religionwhen its worship was still forbidden by the pagan authorities.

 Those caves inhabited and cared for by those primitive Christians were the origin of troglodytic churches and monasteries, also in Byzantine times. troglodytic churches and monasteries, also from the Byzantine period, and many of them decorated with medieval frescoes from the 11th century onwards. and many of them decorated with medieval frescoes from the 11th century onwards, which have come down to us thanks to the relative religious tolerance carried out by the Seljuk and Ottoman rulers centuries later.